Pipeline Rights-of-Way Help Protect Your Safety

-A pipeline right of way is the strip of land over and around a pipeline.
-Rights of way are kept clear of obstructions to enable the gas company to safely operate, patrol, inspect, maintain and repair its pipelines.
-We regularly inspect our rights of ways.
+A pipeline right-of-way is the strip of land over and around a pipeline.
+Rights-of-way are kept clear of obstructions to enable the gas company to safely operate, patrol, inspect, maintain and repair its pipelines.
+We regularly inspect our rights-of-ways.

-A right of way agreement between the gas company and the property owner is called an easement.
+A right-of-way agreement between the gas company and the property owner is called an easement.
 Easements provide the gas company with permanent, limited interest to the land to enable us to access, operate, test, inspect, maintain and protect our pipelines.
-Although agreements may vary, rights of way can extend up to 25 feet each way from the center of the pipeline.
+Although agreements may vary, rights-of-way can extend up to 25 feet each way from the center of the pipeline.

-It’s important that property owners not install any structures, store anything that could be an obstruction, or plant trees or shrubs along the right of way.
+It is important that property owners not install any structures, store anything that could be an obstruction, or plant trees or shrubs along the right of way.
 Normal gardening and agricultural activities are generally acceptable.
 But you should never dig or construct anything in the area without first having a gas company representative mark the pipeline, stake the right of way and explain the company’s construction guidelines.